 The Scheduling List Length field indicates the number of elements in the Scheduling List field, each of which is formatted as per Figure 7-XX or Figure 7-XXX depending on the value of the Scheduling List Type field.

 The Scheduling List Type field specifies how each element of the Scheduling List field is formatted.
+The Scheduling List Type field shall have one of the values specified in Table 7-Y.

+Table 7-Y – Values of the Scheduling List Type field in the Scheduling IE